V-Sekai-fire/aria-character-core/README.md

 ## 🏛️ System Principles

 - **Zero Trust Architecture**: Every request authenticated and authorized
-- **AI-First Design**: Centralized character generation with GRPO training
+- **AI-Core**: Key features are designed with AI/ML models (For example: GRPO for training) at their heart, enabling sophisticated and dynamic capabilities.
 - **Microservices**: Independent development, testing, and deployment
 - **Observability**: Comprehensive monitoring and debugging tools
 - **Content-Addressed Storage**: Efficient asset management with deduplication